 As it does every year, December has raced past in a most inconsiderate manner.
-All those preparatory days have gone, and Christmas is waiting excitedly around the corner to rugby tackle us into a world of festive joviality and endless cheese boards.
+All those preparatory days have gone, and Christmas is waiting excitedly round the corner to rugby tackle us into a world of festive joviality and endless cheese boards.
 It goes without saying that Christmas is wonderful, but these last few days before it truly gets underway can feel a little stressful at times, and many of us still have a to-do list as long as our arm.

 Of course, there will be those of you who graduated with honours from the University of Organisational Wizardry and had everything sorted for Christmas sometime in August last year – but others will be staring down the barrel of last minute shopping and general festive panic.
 So what do you do when faced with the twelve most stressful things about Christmas?
 What even are the most stressful things?
 Look no further than this list for the answers!

-There.
-Are.
+There’s.
 People.
 Everywhere.

 Usually when you go to the shops there is a normal amount of people in them, but not at Christmastime – then shops are about 98% people, and it’s a nightmare.
-Oxford Street on Christmas Eve resembles some kind of commercial Mordor, as thousands of people realise they’ve forgotten to get something nice for their sister-in-law and rush out in a tizz and bother.
+Oxford Street on Christmas Eve resembles some kind of commercial Mordor, as thousands of people realise they’ve forgot to get something nice for their sister-in-law and rush out in a tizz and bother.
 All this is very stressful!

 Coping with crowds and not letting things bother you is something which gets easier as we meditate and our stress response isn’t triggered so easily.
 Take twenty minutes out (perhaps in a coffee shop, or quiet corner at home) to meditate and you will find that you can breeze through the crowds without a hint of bother.